theRealAph/ScopeLocals/README.md

   This is possible even with a well-defined API like the `ServerFramework` example.
-If a Logger method accidentally reset the permissions to only include LOG the error would only appear in a call to the database driver performing a completely unrelated aspect of the business logic.
+If a Logger method accidentally reset the permissions to only include `LOG` the error would only appear when the database driver threw an exception while performing some completely unrelated aspect of the business logic.

   In the example, what is really needed is a simple, one-way broadcast with a single point of assignment in a caller (at 1.) and multiple